w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 #### Signer

-The signer datastructure allows Dapps to sign messages with a given account.
+The signer datastructure allows apps to sign messages with a given account.
 The extension is responsible for handling permissions accordingly.

 ```typescript